 Pain in the eye may be described as a burning, throbbing, aching, or stabbing sensation in or around the eye.
-It may also feel like you have something stuck in your eye.
+It may also feel like you have a foreign object in your eye.

-This article discusses eye pain not caused by injury.
+This article discusses eye pain not caused by injury or surgery.

 Ophthalmalgia; Pain - eye

 Pain in the eye can be an important symptom of a health problem.
 Make sure you tell your doctor if you have eye pain that does not go away.

-Tired eyes or some eye discomfort (eye strain) is usually a minor problem and it will often go away with rest.
+Tired eyes or some eye discomfort (eyestrain) is usually a minor problem and it will often go away with rest.
 These problems may be caused by the wrong eyeglass or contact lens prescription.
-Sometimes it is due to problem with the eye muscle.
+Sometimes they are due to a problem with the eye muscles.